 Nearest station: Imperial Wharf (0.8 miles)

-Henrietta Hotel will host the Experimental Group’s Miracle pop-up bar.
-The phenomenon is jumping across the pond to arrive in London for the very first time.
-The Christmas event will reside on the hotel’s mezzanine on Black Friday until Christmas Eve, providing cocktails garnished with sides of kitsch for one and all, alongside Miracle favourites such as the Snowball Old Fashioned, and a whole host of Christmas cheer!
+Wondering where the most over-the-top, sickly Christmassy pop-up lives?
+Right on Henrietta Street at the Henrietta Hotel.
+The miracle phenomenon is jumping across the pond to arrive in London for the second time and will be rocking up in the hotel until the 23rd of December.
+You’ll be sipping on cocktails garnished with sides of kitsch for one and all, alongside Miracle favourites and a whole host of Christmas cheer.

 Harry up and look at this!
 Hogwarts has had a festive makeover and we may just love it more than Ron does Hermione.
 The spellbinding occurrence is taking place at Warner Bros.
 Studio Tour London – The Making of Harry Potter and features a festive gathering of glittering Christmas trees, flaming Christmas puddings set upon tables in a Great Hall replica and special effects galore.
 Instagram has already played host to thousands of #hogwartsinthesnow and we can vouch for it looking totes spectacular after having a scroll (and getting distracted from everything else we were meant to be doing!)
 The top section of the hall has been transformed into a Yule Ball; essentially one of the most magical places you’ve ever seen with icicles, magical instruments and more adorning the space.

 You’ll be able to wander into Gryffindor common room and take in sights of Christmas treats.
 And there’ll also be a huge display of props from the films… whether or not you’ll wander into one of the stars themselves well, that would be Sirius-ly cool.
 Topping off the fun, you’ll drift past a Hogwarts castle model under a blanket of snow, making this an idyllic day-out and perfect spot to grab some snaps for the old Insta feed.
-For those who can’t get enough, and after the exhaustion of having so much fun, you can reload by diving into a two-course meal set amongst the magical surroundings.
-Dinner In The Great Hall features a dining experience like no other, allowing you to enjoy dessert served on Platform 9 and 3/4… running into the wall not advisable!
-So, if you’re ready to have a Potter around in this enchanting space then jump on your Nimbus 3000 and visit up until the 27th of January 2019.
+For those who can’t get enough, and after the exhaustion of having so much fun, you’ll want to reload by diving into a meal amongst the magical surroundings.
+So, if you’re ready to have a Potter around in this enchanting space then jump on your Nimbus 3000 and visit up until 26th January.